tgianko/deemon/README.md

 Running the whole program will create a folder `~/.vilanoo/` which will contain project relevant information.
 This also means that the database used is contained in that folder and called "./vilanoo.db".
-Any flag requesting this parameter provide a path to that database.
+Any flag requesting this parameter needs a path to that database.

 ## Installation